VB Decompiler News

 - New parsing algorithms for arguments of the __vbaVarLateMemSt and

-code (Tracing features)
+decompiled code (Tracing features)

 subfolder of the VB Decompiler installation folder (Tracing features)

-using only keyboard (Tracing features)
+using only keyboard shortcuts (Tracing features)

 - BugFix: Opening binary files in VB Decompiler via command line

-wrapper code (API list in solution explorer tree)
+wrapper code (API list in Solution Explorer tree)

 - BugFix: Resizing Find Method References (Find Next)